Calculating the Enthalpy of Formation

 Bond Energy and Enthalpy of Formation

-The enthalpy of formation is the amount of energy that is required to reverse the breaking of bonds.
-Because it is bond formation, typically the formation of bonds are an inherently exothermic process.
-If we reused the example of methane `CH_4`, we know that forming all the C-H bonds is the opposite of the energy required to break all the C-H bonds.
-The formation of methane's bonds thus releases 1662 `kJ` which is the same amount that would be required to break them.
-To represent that this enthalpy change is an exothermic release of energy, we add a negative sign to give a value of –1662 `kJ` `mol^{–1}` for the formation of methane's bonds.
+The enthalpy of formation is the change in enthalpy when forming a compound from its constituent elements in elemental form.
+Because the formation of bonds are an inherently exothermic process, again considering the example of methane `CH_4`, the formation of methane's bonds would release 1652 `kJ` of energy which is the same amount of energy that was required to break them.
+To represent that this enthalpy change is an exothermic release of energy, a negative sign is added to give a value of –1662 `kJ` `mol^{–1}` for the formation of methane's bonds.

 The general formula for calculating the standard enthalpy of formation is: